JanWilczek/wolf-sound-blog/_posts/synthesis/2021-09-24-wavetable-synthesis-juce.md

 }
 ```

-Obviously, if `indexIncrement` is 0, we cannot move forward in wave table looping.
+Obviously, if `indexIncrement` is 0, we cannot move forward in wave table looping so the oscillator is not playing.

 ### Linear Interpolation

-Finally, we need to linearly interpolate the values in the wave table [8].
-This should be delegated to a different class (because an oscillator is not an interpolator) but for simplicity and brevity I put the interpolation functionality in the `WavetableOscillator` class.
+Finally, we need to linearly interpolate between the values in the wave table [8].
+This should be delegated to a different class (because an oscillator is not an interpolator) but for simplicity and brevity, I put the interpolation functionality in the `WavetableOscillator` class.

 This member function does not alter any member variables so it can be `const`.

 _Listing 13.
 WavetableOscillator.cpp: interpolateLinearly()._
 ```cpp